 In This We Journey Together

-Educators on the Sunshine Coast are on a learning journey, working with people from the shíshálh Nation, the Skwxwύ7mesh Nation, and people from other First Nations, Métis and Inuit ancestry to deepen understanding and to collaborate on conserving cultural knowledge and the development of programs and services for Indigenous students in schools.
-The focus is to create culturally respectful responses to the voice and vision offered by the Indigenous community.
+Educators on the Sunshine Coast are on a learning journey with people from the shíshálh Nation, the Skwxwύ7mesh Nation, and people from other First Nations, Métis and Inuit ancestry – carrying a desire to deepen understanding of history and culture and to collaborate on conserving cultural knowledge and the development of educational programs and services for students with Indigenous ancestry.
+The focus is to collaborate on culturally respectful responses to the voice and vision offered by the Indigenous communities.
 A contemporary way to look at it: reconciliation through education.
-To this end, there have been many initiatives and strategies implemented in the district to support students and to improve relationships between families and schools.
+To this end, there have been many initiatives and strategies implemented in partnership to support students and to improve relationships between families and schools.
 We intend to continue to grow and learn.
 Today we are proud of the shíshálh Language and Culture, English Language Development, Student Success Counseling, and Education Support Programs that enhance opportunities for students.